Invest in British Columbia: The BC Entrepreneur Immigration Program

 - A combination of at least 1 year as an active owner-manager, and at least 2 years as an active senior manager (active = involved in day-to-day operations and directly involved in decision making).

-Personal Net Worth
+Personal Net Worth Requirements for the British Columbia PNP

 You must have a minimum of CAD$600,000 in legally obtained and personally verifiable net worth, net of any debts or other liabilities, including: